 The stock options are granted to employees, consultants or directors of the Company and its subsidiaries.
 The stock options have been granted free of charge.
 Each employee's stock option converts into one ordinary share of the Company upon exercise.
-No amounts are paid or payable by the recipient on receipt of the option.
-The options carry neither rights to dividends nor voting rights.
-Options may be exercised at any time from the date of vesting to the date of their expiry.
+The stock options carry neither rights to dividends nor voting rights.
+Stock options may be exercised at any time from the date of vesting to the date of their expiry.

-The stock options granted vest, in principle, as follows:
+The regular stock options granted vest, in principle, as follows:

-- · 1/3rd of the stock options granted will vest on the first anniversary of the granting of the stock options, and - 1/24th of the remaining 2/3rd of the stock options granted will vest on the last day of each of the 24 months following the month of the first anniversary of the granting of the stock options.
+- 1/3rd of the regular stock options granted will vest on the first anniversary of the granting of the stock options, and - 1/24th of the remaining 2/3rd of regular stock options granted will vest on the last day of each of the 24 months following the month of the first anniversary of the granting of the stock options.